Edmontosaurus: Description

 Edmontosaurus has been described in detail from numerous specimens.
 Traditionally, E. regalis has been regarded as the largest species, though this was challenged by the hypothesis that the larger hadrosaurid Anatotitan copei is a synonym of Edmontosaurus annectens, as put forward by Jack Horner and colleagues in 2004, and supported in studies by Campione and Evans in 2011.

 Size

-Edmontosaurus was among the largest hadrosaurids.
-Like other hadrosaurids, it was a bulky animal with a long, laterally flattened tail and a head with an expanded, duck-like beak.
-The fore legs were not as heavily built as the hind legs, but were long enough to be used in standing or movement. depending on the species, previous estimates suggested that a fully grown adult could have been 9–12 m long, and some of the larger specimens reached the range of 12–13 m with a body mass on the order of 4 MT.
+Edmontosaurus was among the largest hadrosaurids ever to exist.
+Like other hadrosaurids, it was a bulky animal with a long, laterally flattened tail and an expanded, duck-like beak.
+The arms were not as heavily built as the legs, but were long enough to be used for standing or for quadrupedal movement.
+Depending on the species, previous estimates suggested that a fully grown adult could have been 9–12 m long and some of the larger specimens reached the range of 12–13 m with a body mass on the order of 4 MT.